-Affluent UK and international audiences are becoming more discerning when in search of luxury.
-Ultra-VIP customers wish to experience brands on a bespoke, private and exclusive basis – whether it is receiving a handwritten invitation to a private island getaway, a new hotel, a restaurant launch, a new collection showcase, a trip to the product manufacture, an off-market property or a one-on-one appointment with the head designer of a bespoke item.
+Ultra-VIP customers wish to experience brands on a bespoke, private and exclusive basis.
 The right personable approach with a generous discount on the purchase or booking can go a long way.
-Furthermore, the rising trend towards online shopping and bookings, changing consumer preferences, irregular buying habits and lack of brand loyalties mean that consistent luxury buying and established long-term customer relationships cannot be relied upon.
+The rising trend towards online shopping and bookings, changing consumer preferences, irregular buying habits and lack of brand loyalties mean that consistent luxury buying and established long-term customer relationships cannot be relied upon.
 Our concept serves to reach this elusive audience and address these trends.

 As a result of these emerging trends and the sharp decline in our high streets’ footfall with shops disappearing, I felt strongly that I needed to do something to help promote British luxury brands and the luxury industry to the consumer.
-COVID-19 has shifted the focus even further away from the high streets and stores, so our mission and importance to the brands is even more needed – to encourage and find new innovate ways of targeting consumers to drive sales and increase footfall back to the bricks-and-mortar stores, and to bring back the human touch by creating wonderful in-store experiences and promotions.
+Our mission and importance to the brands is to find new and innovate ways of targeting consumers to drive sales and increase footfall back to the bricks-and-mortar stores.

-Our proposition at ISO Luxury was quite simply to match ultra-luxury brands with ultra-high net worth consumers, to increase sales and customer bases via benefit schemes with unparalleled privileges and rare access.
-To engage these uber purchasers, we developed the ISO Luxury APP that is of perceived high value and designed to showcase brand offerings, must-have luxury items, invitations and unique experiences for clients.
-Together with my co-founder, Andrea Koday-Vörös, we embarked on our mission to establish this incredible community of brands and luxury buyers with the trust and support of the brand CEOs within three months of conception, and we launched with over 130 brands.
+Our proposition at ISO Luxury is quite simply to match ultra-luxury brands with ultra-high net worth consumers, to increase sales and customer bases via benefit schemes with unparalleled privileges and rare access.
+To engage these uber purchasers, we developed the ISO Luxury app that is of perceived high value.
+Together with my co-founder, Andrea Koday-Vörös, we embarked on our mission to establish this incredible community of brands and luxury buyers with the trust and support of the brand CEOs within three months of conception.

-For brands, they can meet face-to-face within the ISO Luxury community.
 We cover everything – fashion, watches, jewellery, sports, motors, property, art, travel, beauty, wellbeing, interiors, hospitality and fine dining.
 Members can also revel in exhilarating cultural and sporting experiences.
-Concierge customers can also request personal shopping experiences, enquire on sourcing sold-out vintage luxury items and jump waiting lists on highly sought-after pieces.

 Jimmy Choo (images courtesy of ISO Luxury)